chrisagarcia/Kickstarter-Analysis/README.md

 # Kickstarter Analysis

+### Introduction
   Louise created a Kickstarter for her play, *Fever*, that met its funding goal in a short time.
 Now she wants an analysis of some relevant data to explain some of the trends that might have played a part in that success.
 An insight into these trends could allow her to replicate her experience in a new venture.
 For this analysis, I proccessed a dataset of just over 4,000 Kickstarter projects.
 My goal was to extract a few common variables of successful and unsuccessful campaigns.

+### Methods of Analysis and Challenges
 In order to best advise Louise, I analyzed funding trends with regard to each project's launch date, looking closely at the success rates of each month independent of the year.
 I also tried to uncover funding trends as a function of the projects goal.